Akselmo/ESOLinuxAddonManager/README.md

 For building a standalone app, use [Nuitka3](https://pypi.org/project/Nuitka/) and run following command in repository root:

-`nuitka3 main.py --onefile --enable-plugin=gi --static-libpython=yes -o ESOLinuxAddonManager --output-dir=./dist`
+`nuitka3 main.py --onefile --enable-plugin=gi -o ESOLinuxAddonManager --output-dir=./dist`

 It's worth noting that the onefile Nuitka generates is a bit slower to start, since it unpacks everything to a temp folder before launching.
 Also I've noticed the filename cant have spaces, so use `.desktop` files to link to it.